 Tanu Bajaj, MSc.
 OT Reg.
 (Ont.)

-Tanu is an occupational therapist with experience and passion working with children.
-She completed her Masters in Occupational Therapy at Glasgow Caledonian University in the UK.
-She also holds a Masters degree in Child Development, giving her a strong understanding of developmental psychology.
-Her clinical experience involves working with children and adolescents with learning disabilities, developmental delays, sensory processing challenges, autism, and attention deficit hyperactivity disorder.
-Tanu has experience in the assessment and treatment of children with fine and gross motor delays, social and emotional challenges in school and community settings.
-She strives to continuously update her knowledge to provide the best possible therapeutic care to her clients.
+Tanu completed her Masters in Occupational Therapy at Glasgow Caledonian University, and also holds a Masters degree in Child Development.
+Her clinical experience involves assessment and treatment with children and adolescents with learning disabilities, developmental delays, sensory processing challenges, autism, and ADHD.
 She is a mother of two young kids, and has a genuine love for working with children.
 Tanu seeks to offer client and family centred therapy that is fun, engaging, and effective.

 Make Way for Me! is a therapist-owned and -operated business which has been part of the Kingston and surrounding community since 1996.